ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 There is general agreement that a layered approach to scaling blockchains is able to increase throughput while satisfying the _Blockchain Trilemma_ in a way that does not mess with the base layer; individuals are free to experiment with different "L2" systems that provide various tradeoffs depending on the application and user requirements.

 ### Proof of Work

+The application of Proof of Work as a consensus mechanism for Blockchain was the keystone crowning acheivement in the genious that was the design of Bitcoin, for the first time solving the Byzantine Generals Problem and providing a solution Double Spends.

+The misguided lack of humility in Proof of Stake attempts to "fix the problems" of Proof of Work fundamentally misses the point the sociotechnological problems that Bitcoin so elegantly solved, in what can only be described as a fool's errand that has already wasted far more energy than even the hungriest of mining farms.

 Another of the technological experiments persued by Ethereum that was rejected by ETC is that of Proof of Stake.
 As previously [disucssed](#PoS),